inversion/rocket-league-slack-bot/README.md

 ## Hidden Features

-Some other features can only be activated at present by editing the SQLite database.
+Some other features can only be activated at present by editing the SQLite database or setting environment variables.

 ### Hiding players